-I'm asked often, and rightfully so, why it's important that we invest in processing -- through creativity -- our thoughts, feelings and life events.
-There are many benefits to the programs we offer -- more than what I can include here.
-However, below are highlights of some of the benefits our services provide...
+I'm often asked, and rightfully so, why it's important that we invest in processing -- through creativity -- our thoughts, feelings and life events.
+There are many benefits to the programs offered through The Word Project (TWP) -- more than what I can include here.
+However, below are highlights of some of the benefits of the services provide...

 For clergy/people of faith

 I also encourage you to do your own research.
 There are many articles and studies that show the connection between healing, growth, productivity and creativity.

 To engage and support persons in the process of self-discovery, expression, and healing through creativity.

 Individuals and communities authentically creating and sharing in a way that will bring them to find peace and experience healing on their journey towards wholeness.

 In the Journal of Poetry Therapy, S. Silvermarie (1988), states in his study that he found that oral poetry composition by frail elderly residents in a nursing home helped increase friendship formation and reduced institutional loneliness and isolation.

 "Poetry can assist the elderly in transcending loss and maintaining a vital connection to the life process and can provide a significant contribution toward interpersonal and intergenerational linkages."--Nicholas Mazza, Ph.D., RPT